Natural gas furnaces need enough space and airflow to work right.

 - Used filters

-If you have a cat, put your litter box in another room.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could move the unpleasant odors throughout your home.
+If you have a cat, put your litter box elsewhere.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the smelly odors throughout your home.

-You should also routinely vacuum near your furnace to block dust from developing.
+You should also frequently vacuum near your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or routine maintenance in Mount Hope, Appalachian Heating can expertly meet your needs.
-Our highly trained technicians can work on any furnace model or brand.
+Whether you want furnace replacement or routine maintenance in Mount Hope, Appalachian Heating can expertly handle your needs.
+Our highly trained technicians can work on any HVAC model or brand.